 sneer laugh at personal improvement and call it “snakeoil”.

 But it turns out that self-development is the foundation of being a counsellor (and much of the early training).
 Many of the concepts I’m learning are already familiar from self-development books I’ve read.
 As a quick example, let’s take just one concept from The 7 Habits of Highly Successful People: the gap between stimulus and response.

-If you’ve ever made an impulse purchase that you regretted: that’s because your gap between stimulus and response was not wide enough.
-This is why you should use “cooling off periods” (e.g. sleep on it!) before buying stuff.
+If you’ve ever made an impulse purchase that you regretted (and who hasn’t): that’s because your gap between stimulus and response was not wide enough.
+This is why we should use “cooling off periods” (e.g. sleep on it!) before buying stuff.
 It’s also why people leave angry comments on blogs that they regret later when they’ve calmed down.

 In counselling, the gap between stimulus and response means you examine your own thoughts and emotions and be aware of them without necessarily accepting them as true.
 Our emotions are like passing clouds: temporary and often insubstantial.

 Both therapy and self development involve taking a good long look at yourself and seeking out your blind spots.
 It means going looking in the areas that you may not want to go looking in.